-Alessandra Ferone is Chief Risk Officer at Cassa Depositi e Prestiti (CDP) Group.
-In addition she is a non-executive director at CDP Immobiliare S.r.l., CDPI Sgr and Saipem, where she is also a member of the Remuneration and Nomination Committee.
+Alessandra Ferone was appointed Risk Director and Secretary of the Risk and Sustainability Committee at Cassa Depositi e Prestiti (CDP) Group, which is also in charge of assessing ESG risks.
+Ms Ferone is a Non-Executive Director at Saipem, where she is also a member of the Remuneration and Nomination Committee.
 From 2016 to 2019 she served as Chief Financial Officer for the real estate business of the CDP Group.
 Prior to that, from 2012 to 2016 she headed the Public Interest Financing at CDP business at CDP Group.
-Previously, she held a number of positions within CDP, Banca OPI (Intesa SanPaolo Group), SanPaoloIMI Private Equity, BancaIMI, Telecom Italia Mobile and Coopers & Lybrand.
-From 2017 to 2019 she was a non-executive director at SACE, the Italian Export Credit Agency.
+Previously, she held a number of positions within CDP, Banca OPI (Intesa SanPaolo Group), SanPaoloIMI Private Equity, BancalMI, Telecom Italia Mobile and Coopers & Lybrand.
+From 2017 to 2019 she was a Non-Executive Director at SACE, the Italian Export Credit Agency.